jbcodeforce/flink-studies/docs/coding/flink-sql.md

 WITH ('changelog.mode' = 'append');
 ```

 The statement above also creates a metadata column for writing a Kafka message timestamp.
 This timestamp will not be defined in the schema registry.
-Compared to `$rowtime` which is declared as a `METADATA VIRTUAL` column, `ts` is selected in a `SELECT *` and is writable
+Compared to `$rowtime` which is declared as a `METADATA VIRTUAL` column, `ts` is selected in a `SELECT *` and is writable.

 * When the primary key is specified, then it will not be part of the value, except if we specify that the value contains the full table schema.
 The payload of k is stored twice in Kafka message: